polezhaevalera/HMM_for_MHC/Description.md

 * **mix_mhc_calculate_scores.py** - Script for calculating metrics and scores using MixMHC2pred.

 * **calculate_scores_for_all_models.py** - read all sorted trained models (binders and non-binders) and also random model and calculate two types of metrics, one for random peptides as null distribution and another one for non-binders as null distribution using conditional probability scoring function.
+* **evaluation.ipynb** - File with calculation of binding affinity of validation data (HMM best combination models, MixMHC2pred, MetMHCIIpan)

 * **boxplots.ipynb** - Read all scores and metrics and create boxplotes and ROC curves.